OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-nodes-partial.md

 <p><strong><code>{'eth_syncing'}</code></strong><strong> Fields:</strong></p>

-<p>🔉 Note that the exact output for<code> eth_syncing</code> RPC call of an out-of-sync nitro node is not considered an stable API.
+<p>🔉 Note that the exact output for <code>eth_syncing</code> RPC call of an out-of-sync nitro node is not considered an stable API.
 It is still being actively developed and modified without notice between versions.</p>

-<p></p>

 <ul><li><code>{'batchSeen'}</code> is the  last batch number observed on the parent chain</li>
 <li><code>{'batchProcessed'}</code> is the last batch that was processed on the parent chain.
 Processing means dividing the batch into messages</li>